-To ensure the firm’s diversity and inclusion initiatives continue to thrive and expand, committee members develop and participate in diversity-related outreach to clients, lateral candidates, students and the not-for-profit community.
+To ensure the firm’s DEI initiatives continue to thrive and expand, committee members develop and participate in diversity-related outreach to clients, lateral candidates, students and the not-for-profit community.
 We continue to look for opportunities to strengthen our outreach.
 Lawyers from the London office currently volunteer as mentors with CityYear, the Social Mobility Foundation and Aspiring Solicitors.
 Akin Gump is a primary sponsor of the AS Foundation, and our lawyers participate in careers talks with Inspiring the Future.

 We are proud of the positive results that our efforts have brought to date, and our successes only reinforce our belief that we are on the right track as we continue to build upon this strong foundation.

-Awards & accolades
+Awards & Accolades

 2021: Gold Standard Certification from the Women in Law Empowerment Forum (WILEF).
 Law firms are awarded the Gold Standard Certification if they successfully demonstrate that women represent a meaningful percentage of their equity partners, their highest leadership positions, their governance and compensation committees, their most highly compensated partners, and if there is meaningful diversity among their women partners.